-If you’re a nettle lover like me, and you don’t think twice about blanching your nettles to cook them, steaming them is something that you must try.
+If you're a nettle lover like me, and you don't think twice about blanching your nettles to cook them, steaming them is something that you have to try.
+After you taste them cooked this way, you may never blanch nettles again.

 Steaming=concentrated nettle flavor